archias-lnx/awesome-possum/README.md

 * Lockscreen catches events of mouse and keyboard to restart the timer for switching of the screen
 * Launch or Switch for Clients such as Firefox
 * Scratchpad stays scratchpad after reload
+* Init taglist with correct symbols (not just after first usage)